Leon Anavi

 How to Find All Installed Kernel Versions

-Use the command rpm combined with grep to retrieve information about all Kernel installed on Fedora Core.
+Use the command rpm combined with grep to retrieve information about all Linux kernels installed on Fedora Core.

 Example